golmschenk/rges_pit_pipeline_tools/docs/source/smce/basic_jobs.md

 large, expensive nodes.
 ```

-As noted in [the platform overview documentation](./platform_overview.md), the SMCE acts as a HPC with SLURM as the
+As noted in [the platform overview documentation](./platform_overview.md), the SMCE acts as an HPC with SLURM as the
 workload manager.
 You request a job with some specified computing resources, SLURM will spin-up nodes that meet those
 requirements, and then run your job on those nodes.